Garmin Forerunner 10

 The $129 Garmin 10 is a new GPS watch by Garmin.
-Designed as a direct competitor to Nike and Polar, the new watch offers training features like “Virtual Pacer”, auto pause settings and run/walk settings.
+Designed as a direct competitor to Nike and Polar, the new watch offers training features like “Virtual Pacer”, auto pause settings and run/walk, along with cycling settings.

 BATTERY LIFE & TRAINING SOFTWARE

-The Forerunner 10 is best suited to outdoor athletes who like to hike, walk, power walk, Nordic walking, run or ride and would like to have clear pacing data, time and distance in real-time.
+Forerunner 10 is best suited to outdoor exercise enthusiasts who like to hike, walk, power walk, Nordic walking, run or ride and would like to have clear pacing data, time and distance in real-time.

-Users that want cycling functions will need to consider the Garmin 610 or the Garmin Forerunner 910XT.
-Runners that want heart rate might want to consider the Garmin 210.
+Users that want cycling functions will need to consider the Garmin Forerunner 910XT.
+Runners that want heart rate might want to consider the Forerunner 220.